piccolomo/plotext/readme/basic.md

 ## Multiple Axes Plot

-Data could be plotted on the lower or upper `x` axis, as well as on the left or right `y` axis, using respectively the `xside` and `yside` parameters.
+Data could be plotted on the lower or upper `x` axis, as well as on the left or right `y` axis, using respectively the `xside` and `yside` parameters of most plotting functions.

 On the left side of each legend entry, a symbol is introduce to easily identify on which couple of axes the data has been plotted to: its interpretation should be intuitive.